dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`listener`: A delegate object of DSVideoFrameListener.
+`listener`: A delegate object of VideoFrameListener.

 ### takePhoto